Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

     -  Enter the endpoint of the Checkout API in the *Checkout API endpoint* field.

-       > [Info] The *Adyen Checkout API* provides a simple and flexible way to initiate and authorize online payments.
+       > [Info] The *Adyen&trade; Checkout API* provides a simple and flexible way to initiate and authorize online payments.
 You can use the same integration for payments made with cards (including 3D Secure), mobile wallets, and local payment methods (for example, iDEAL and Sofort).
 The endpoint for the test environment is `https://checkout-test.adyen.com/checkout/`.

     - Enter the key of the Checkout API in the *Checkout API key* field.
-You have generated this key in the Adyen settings under *Server settings > Authentication > Select API key tab* before:
+You have generated this key in the Adyen&trade; settings under *Server settings > Authentication > Select API key tab* before:

        ![Generate checkout API key](../../Assets/Screenshots/Adyen/Integration/AdyenAuthentication.png "[Generate checkout API key]")

     -  Enter the payment API endpoint in the *Payment API endpoint* field.
 For the test environment it is `https://pal-test.adyen.com/pal/servlet/Payment/`.

     - Enter the user for the payment API in the *Payment API user* field.
-Adyen has created the username under *Create API credential > Web service user credential type*  before:
+Adyen&trade; has created the username under *Create API credential > Web service user credential type*  before:

         ![Create API credential](../../Assets/Screenshots/Adyen/Integration/AdyenCreateAPIcredential.png "[Create API credential]")

 5. Enter the API credentials of the API user that you have created in Adyen&trade;.
 To do this, follow these steps:

     - Enter the user for the payment API in the *Payment API user* field.
-Adyen has created the username under *Create API credential > Web service user credential type > Display Username* before:
+Adyen&trade; has created the username under *Create API credential > Web service user credential type > Display Username* before:

         ![Create API credential](../../Assets/Screenshots/Adyen/Integration/AdyenCreateAPIcredential.png "[Create API credential]")